898 898 8787

 Blood Tests for Late Periods

-Apart from the blood test, your doctor might also recommend a pregnancy test, 24-hour urine test (for detecting the level of free cortisol), pap smear, and pelvic ultrasound to you.
+Apart from the blood test, your doctor might also recommend a pregnancy test, a 24-hour urine test (for detecting the level of free cortisol), a pap smear, and a pelvic ultrasound to you.

 Takeaway